Gaston Browne

-Gaston Alfonso Browne (born 9 February 1967) is an Antiguan politician serving as the prime minister of Antigua and Barbuda and leader of the Labour Party since 2014.
+Gaston Alphonso Browne (born 9 February 1967) is an Antiguan politician serving as the prime minister of Antigua and Barbuda and leader of the Labour Party since 2014.
 Before entering politics, he was a banker and businessman.

 Early life

-Browne was born on 9 February 1967, days before the Associated State of Antigua was established, in the Villa area on the twin island of Antigua and Barbuda.
+Browne was born on 9 February 1967 in the Villa area of St. John's.
 His life as a teenager was extremely tough.
-As a child, he lived in Point with his paternal great-grandmother, who was in her eighties, at the time, partially blind, poor and aging.
-After her passing, he later grew up in Point, another impoverished area.
+As a child, he lived in Point with his paternal great-grandmother, who was in her eighties at the time, partially blind, poor and aging.
+After her death he grew up in Point, another impoverished area.

 Education

 After completing his secondary education, Browne attended the City Banking College in the United Kingdom, where he graduated with a BSc in banking and finance.
-Later, he attended University of Manchester, acquiring an MBA in Finance.
+Later, he attended the University of Manchester, acquiring an MBA in Finance.

+On October 4, 2025, Browne announced that he would be pursuing a PhD at the University of the West Indies starting January 2026.
+While he did not specify his field of study, Browne described the decision as part of his personal commitment to lifelong learning and academic excellence.

 Career

-Following graduation, Browne secured a position with the Swiss American Banking Group, a major banking consortium in Antigua and Barbuda, comprising offshore and onshore banks and a trust company, eventually rising to the position of Commercial Banking Manager.
+Following graduation, Browne secured a position with the Swiss American Banking Group, a major banking consortium in Antigua and Barbuda that comprises offshore and onshore banks and a trust company.
+He eventually advanced to the position of Commercial Banking Manager.

-He entered the political arena in 1999, when he was elected to parliament for the constituency of St. John's City West.
-He was appointed Minister of Planning, Trade, Industry, Commerce and Public Service Affairs in his first term as an MP.
+He entered politics in 1999, being elected to parliament for the constituency of St. John's City West.
+In his first term he was appointed Minister of Planning, Trade, Industry, Commerce and Public Service Affairs.

+Browne challenged and defeated Lester Bird in the leadership race for Labour Party in November 2012 with a margin of 213 to 180, and was appointed as leader of the opposition in December 2012.